 Elastic resistance bands can be used to train the muscles of the arms, chest, shoulders and hips.
 It gives a similar toning effect as some gym equipment if you select the appropriate band resistance.

-Toning exercises such as push-ups, dips, partial crunches and half-squats are useful to strengthen and tone major muscle groups.
+Toning exercises that are useful to strengthen and tone major muscle groups include:

 For cardiovascular or aerobic training, the most important item to have is an appropriate pair of walking or running shoes.
 Inappropriate footwear can potentially lead to injuries.
 If you are unsure, it is best to seek the advice of a sports physician, podiatrist or physiotherapist.